 Indianapolis Estate Planning LawyerProtecting Your Rights and Interests

 Adler Law assists Indiana residents with their estate planning needs, offering solutions tailored to protect their interests, last wishes and their family's future.
 Executing (signing) a will allows for your assets to be distributed according to your wishes during probate.
 A poorly written, or invalid will, can result in legal challenges and lengthy court proceedings.
 In addition, without a valid will, a decedent's property passes according to the Indiana laws of intestate succession.
 Adler Law LLC can assist in carefully drafting enforceable wills, as well as creating trusts suitable for individuals of varying assets and net worth.
 Revocable living trusts, in particular, allow people flexibility and control over individual's property while also avoiding probate at the time of their death.
-Adler Law also assists families with the administration of trusts after the passing of a loved one with a trust in place.
+Our Indianapolis estate planning attorney also assists families with the administration of trusts after the passing of a loved one with a trust in place.

 In addition to advising clients who wish to avoid the need for probate, Adler Law LLC represents personal representatives (executors) and administers estates during probate proceedings.
 Probate is the legal process that is initiated after an individual dies without a trust to settle his or her estate.
 Estate administration may be supervised, unsupervised, or settled pursuant to the small estates process.
 Property that requires probate includes assets and property that the decedent owned as a tenant in common, or that is titled solely in the decedent's name without a named beneficiary.
 During the probate process, a party may contest the validity of the decedent's will or the distribution of property, or bring other claims against the estate.
 An experienced probate attorney can navigate the complexities involved in this situation.

 Medicaid planning can entail a detailed consideration of a client's health, finances, and other needs.
 Medicaid is a government health care program for families and individuals with limited income and resources.
 It offers benefits that are typically not covered by Medicare, such as nursing home care and personal care services.
-At Adler Law LLC, an Indianapolis Medicaid planning attorney can advise clients regarding a plan for Medicaid coverage of long-term care that preserves as many assets as possible for loved ones and assist them in applying for coverage and obtaining Medicaid benefits when the time is right.Business Litigation
+At Adler Law LLC, a Medicaid planning attorney can advise clients regarding a plan for Medicaid coverage of long-term care that preserves as many assets as possible for loved ones and assist them in applying for coverage and obtaining Medicaid benefits when the time is right.Business Litigation

 Contracts are an important aspect of many business dealings, and at times they may lead to disputes between entities.
 A breach of contract action may arise when a party to a valid and binding agreement has failed to perform its duties under the contract, or has interfered with another party's performance, without a legal defense.
 A few examples of a breach are failing to pay for goods or services, failing to deliver goods, or delivering significantly different goods.
 Remedies for a breach of contract vary depending on the facts of the case, but they may include specific performance, money damages, restitution, or rescission.